 - Tofu Boy Tattoos

-Tofu Boy is an interesting addition to the Yokai clan and is not a traditional religious figure but from old tales told over generations.
+Tofu Boy is an interesting addition to the Yokai clan and is a traditional figure from old tales told over generations.

-He is known as one of the weaker Yokai and tends to get bullied for his timid and shy behavior.
+He is known as one of the weaker Yokai and tends to get pushed around for his timid and shy behavior.

 Don’t let this fool you; Tofu Boy is mischievous if the opportunity arises.

-Despite Tofu Boy’s trickster demeanor, his weaker stature among the Yokai is being used to teach children against bullying.
+Despite Tofu Boy’s trickster demeanor, his weaker stature among the Yokai is being used to teach youngsters against bossing around.

-If you experienced bullying in your life, a Tofu Boy tattoo might be a great fit to stand against bullying.
+If you’ve been pushed around in your life, a Tofu Boy tattoo might be a great fit.

 - Karura Tattoos

-Karura has ties to Hindu and Japanese Mythology.
+Karura has ties to Hindu and Japanese culture.

-Karura is better known as Garuda within Hindu mythology.
+Karura is better known as Garuda within Hindu culture.

 He is a birdman with impressive gold wings who can fly at remarkable speeds.